digitalyoshixi/germspeak/README.md

 # germspeak
-A simple imperative programming language that uses the lack of garbage collection to its advantage
+A simple imperative programming lanuage created that plays around with `goto`